kagiko/vaultwarden-wiki/Enabling-U2F-(and-FIDO2-WebAuthn)-authentication.md

-To enable U2F authentication, you must be serving vaultwarden from an HTTPS domain with a valid certificate (Either using the included
+To enable U2F and FIDO2 WebAuthn authentication, you must be serving vaultwarden from an HTTPS domain with a valid certificate (Either using the included
 HTTPS options or with a reverse proxy).
 We recommend using a free certificate from Let's Encrypt.

 After that, you need to set the `DOMAIN` environment variable to the same address from where vaultwarden is being served: